How MRO Operations Can Strengthen the Global Food Supply Chain

 Having contingency plans in place can help minimize downtime in the event of unexpected disruptions.
 Instead of relying on a single supplier for their supply needs, operations should develop robust contingency plans that allow them to find alternate options at a moment’s notice.

-This is especially true for MRO maintenance teams, who risk production downtime if maintenance inventory is not adequately maintained or is lacking.
+This is especially true for MRO operations teams, who risk production downtime if maintenance inventory is not adequately maintained or is lacking.

 Managers can avoid these circumstances by investing in material management software.
 These next-gen tools are equipped with artificial intelligence (AI) and machine learning (ML) features that can help identify exact locations of parts anywhere in the enterprise in the face of any disruptions.